SaveProjets/CoreNetwork/README.md

-# NetworkAPI
+# CoreNetwork
-Official API of Edmine
+Official CoreNetwork of Edmine